KravetsMikhail/rest-nodejs-cleanarch-template/README-en.md

 The project is a REST API service template built on component-based pure architecture.

-The project uses: database migrations, API versioning, Docker, Kafka, OpenAPI.
+The project uses: database migrations, API versioning, Docker, Kafka, OpenAPI (Swagger).

 The project is based on the principles of pure (onion) architecture, with such elements as: domain, usecase, interface, infrastructure and domain events.
 The specificity of the project is the addition of a component part, which is a set of necessary business objects.
 The components, in turn, are implemented on a pure architecture.
 Interaction between the components is realized by means of domain events of the parent domain.

 ## Project outline